ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/a-f/adapter.rst

 For more information:

-- :ref:`adapters-input` provides details about how to implement input adapters.
+- :ref:`adapters-input-guide` provides details about how to implement input adapters.
-- :ref:`adapters-output` provides details about how to implement output adapters.
+- :ref:`adapters-output-guide` provides details about how to implement output adapters.
-- :ref:`adapters-storage` provides details about how to implement storage adapters.
+- :ref:`adapters-storage-guide` provides details about how to implement storage adapters.

 - Adapters are defined in